silverbulletmd/silverbullet/website/index.md

 Some core principles that underly Silver Bullet’s philosophy:

 * **Free and open source**.
 Silver Bullet is MIT licensed.
 * **The truth is in the markdown.** Markdown is simply text files, stored on disk.
 Nothing fancy.
 No proprietary formats or lock in.
 While SB uses a database for indexing and caching some data, all of that can be rebuilt from its markdown source at any time.
+If SB would ever go away, you can still read your pages with any text editor.
 * **What you see is what it is.** No magic or hidden content.
 * **Single, distraction free mode.** SB doesn’t have a separate view and edit mode.
 It doesn’t have a “focus mode.”
 You’re always in focused edit mode, why wouldn’t you?
 * **Keyboard oriented**.
 You can use SB fully using the keyboard, typin’ the keys.